volaxrelax/relaxtoken/ERC-Proposal-2-Tier-Token.md

     mapping(uint256 -> mapping(uint256 -> address)) rentals

 The first uint256 stores the `tokenId`.
 The second uint256 represents the time slot index.
-Each time slot can be an any duration set at by the smart contract constructor.
+Each time slot can be any duration set at by the smart contract constructor.
 For example, it can be an hour for a bike rental contract and a day for a property rental contract.

 `startIndex` and `stopIndex` refers to the second uint256 above.

 ### approveRentalTransfer

-    function approve(address approved, uint256 tokenId, uint256 startIndex, uint256 stopIndex) external returns (bool success)
+    function approveRentalTransfer(address approved, uint256 tokenId, uint256 startIndex, uint256 stopIndex) external returns (bool success)

 Approves `approved` (can be the current rental token owner, or a smart contract) to transfer rental tokens within the indices range `startIndex` and `stopIndex` to a third party.